inkVerb/Guru/301-shell/Lesson-03.md

 `odt2txt 03-ODT-FILE.odt`

-*Note the error because LibreOffice Writer is running, close them wtih this simple hack:*
+*If you revieve an error because LibreOffice Writer is running, close all LO Writer sessions wtih this simple hack:*

 `killall soffice.bin`